mia-platform/community/README.md

 The Mia-Platform community is an open space for everyone using our products; any question, information or feedback is welcome so feel free to join us!

+If you have any doubt where to start make sure you have read the [CONTRIBUTING guidlines][contributing]

 # Mia-Platform Documentation

 If you wish to go solo and learn everything by yourself, you can find all the information you need inside [Mia-Platform Documentation][mia-docs].